joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/05/11/nyregion/george-santos-brazil-checks.html?searchResultPosition=2

 **Daniel Penny Will Be Charged in Subway Chokehold Killing of Jordan Neely**\
-`Mr. Penny held Mr. Neely in a chokehold for several minutes, killing him.
+`Mr. Penny choked Mr. Neely for several minutes on the floor of an F train.
 He is expected to surrender on Friday, though the specific charges were not yet known.`\
 https://nytimes.com/2023/05/11/nyregion/daniel-penny-charges-jordan-neely-subway-death.html?searchResultPosition=3

 **House Approves Stringent G.O.P.
 Border Bill, Attacking Biden on Immigration**\